 What does Eleanore mean?

-Eleanore /elea-no-re/ as a girls' name.
-Eleanore's name origin is Greek, and Eleanore means "other, foreign; sun ray".
+Eleanore [eleanore] as a girls' name is a Greek name, and Eleanore means "other, foreign; sun ray".
 Eleanore is a variant form of Eleanor (Old French, Old German).
 Eleanore is also a variation of Helen (Greek).

 Eleanore▼ has 21 variants: Aleanor, Alenor, Aleonore, Allinor, Eileanoir, Elanor, Elenor, Elenore, Eleonor, Eleonore, Elianore, Elienore, Elinor▼, Elinore, Elleanor, Ellenor, Ellenore, Elleonor, Elliner, Ellinor and Ellinore.Creative forms:

 Eleanore is a very popular first name for females (#1080 out of 4276, Top 25%) but a unique surname for all people.
 (2000 U.S. Census)

 Eleanore reached its top rank of #249 in the U.S. in the 1910s, but is not ranked at the moment.
 (Top 2000 Names, 2015)